 Allegheny County Bar Association Announces Judiciary Ratings

-Pittsburgh Pennsylvania – October 30, 2008.
-The Allegheny County Bar Association today announced that its Judiciary Committee has released its most recent ratings of members who have come before the Committee to be rated should they some day seek a seat on the bench of the Allegheny County Court of Common Pleas.
+Pittsburgh Pennsylvania – November 24, 2008.
+The Allegheny County Bar Association today announced that its Judiciary Committee has released its most recent ratings of members who have come before the committee to be rated should they some day seek a seat on the bench of the Pennsylvania Superior Court or the Allegheny County Court of Common Pleas.

 According to Jay Blechman, President of the Allegheny County Bar Association, “The bar association has the obligation to the citizens of Allegheny County to provide as much information as possible to help voters make informed choices when they select candidates for judicial office.”